-In the past few weeks I’ve been getting lots of questions and comments about snack ideas and what you can make now that you’re stuck at home during quarantine, that is quick, easy and also filling, as well as some ideas that are perfect for kiddos.
+In the past few weeks I’ve been getting lots of questions and comments about snack ideas and what you can make that is quick, easy and also filling, as well as some kid friendly vegan snack ideas that everyone will love.
 I thought it was the perfect time to bring back some oldies but goodies, and add to them, as well as share, once again, a printable that you can stick to your fridge with one whole month’s worth of vegan snack ideas.
 I also receive many questions from our students about whether snacking is a good idea or not, whether it's healthy or not.

 Out of everything I've read about snacking, I can tell you that the best choice is always what is best for you specifically.
 We all have different histories with food, schedules, time restraints, and this more than anything else is what I think should determine whether snacking between meals is for you or not.
 There should be no “shoulds” when it comes to snacking, as with all our meals, it’s all about that very intuitive process of understanding what feels good for you, based on your activity levels, on your hunger and fullness levels, and what will help keep you fueled and satisfied through your activities.

 Many people who have struggled with overeating sometimes tend to avoid snacking because they see this is as yet another moment to have to make choices and possibly be faced with a binge.
 When you make this choice due to fear instead of actual connection, what could happen (and this is what used to happen to me), is that since you avoided eating a snack when you felt hungry, bypassing your body’s natural way to alert you that it’s time to eat, you are ravenous come dinner time and that turns out to be the meal in which you ate without awareness or even enjoyment.
 This is just a simple example of how making a decision that isn’t guided on your body’s innate cues can take you away from that road to a better relationship with food.